Kingdom of Laos: Fall of the government

 A ceasefire was finally attained in February 1973, following the Paris Peace Accords between the United States and North Vietnam.
 In April 1974, another Provisional Government of National Unity was established, with Prince Souvanna Phouma as Prime Minister.
 However, by this time, Pathet Lao forces controlled large areas of the country, and following the fall of Saigon and Phnom Penh to communist forces in April 1975, removed any chances of a coalition government forming in Laos.
 Following the communist victories in both countries, they advanced on to Vientiane.

 On 2 December 1975 in Vientiane, Prince Vong Savang submitted the letter of abdication of King Savang Vatthana to the Pathet Lao.
 The Lao People's Democratic Republic was established with Prince Souphanouvong as President.
 Kaysone Phomvihane acted as Prime Minister and Secretary-General of the Lao People's Revolutionary Party.

 Aftermath

-About 30,000 to 40,000 citizens and members of the old government, including the royal family, were taken to re-education camps in remote areas of Laos after the coup.
+About 30,000 to 40,000 citizens and members of the old government, including the royal family, were taken to re-education camps in remote areas of Laos.
+The King, Queen and Crown Prince all died in captivity.